oddsdk/ts-odd/DESIGN.md

 Typically the `Agent` will use a temporary session key pair and the `Identifier` is the more permanent identifier.
 Example flow: Identifier delegates to agent, agent contacts remote account service, account service issues UCANs addressed to identifier.
 Those UCANs are then used throughout the SDK to check for capabilities, etc.

+The storage DID used for the file system is always the identifier DID.

 ### Authority

 This component is responsible for providing and requesting authority, which technically means providing and requesting UCANs and file system secrets (access keys).